engdan77/metrics_collector/README.md

 ## Features

-- Abstracts functions to an existing time-based series analysis project (e.g. using Jyputer notebook)
+- Abstracts complexity from an existing time-based series analysis project (e.g. using Jyputer notebook) into a service that provides ...
-  - User friendly web interface for input data and as result plotting charts
+  - ... a User friendly web interface for input data and as result plotting charts
-  - RESTful-API for easier integrating your work to external services, such as a dashboard hosted anywhere
+  - ... a RESTful-API for easier integrating your work to external services, such as a dashboard hosted anywhere
-  - Scheduler to allow easily setup recurring events such as sending charts to specific email
+  - ... a Scheduler to allow easily setup recurring events such as sending charts to specific email
-  - Common JSON-based cache storage to allow a local copy of all input data exchanged
+  - ... a common JSON-based cache storage to allow a local copy of all input data exchanged allowed to be used in other future contexts
+- Extends easily by using class inheritance

 ## Motivation and background